bartekszajna/music_finder_app/README.md

 ## Features:

 - powered by Spotify API
+- served by Express.js which is responsible for handling both the OAuth (accessing bearer token) and proxying all user requests
 - dynamically browsing through REST API and displays given resources on screen immediately
 - audio player for available track resources
 - no requirements for user login and authentication